dlion/dryrun/_posts/2022-07-22-misleading-pair-programming.md

 ---
-title: "Misleading Pair Programming"
+title: Misleading Pair Programming
-description: "I often read tweets, threads and posts about a weird practice called Pair Programming, full of complaints.
-But I find this usually due to a lack of understanding and improper…"
+description: I often read tweets, threads and posts about a weird practice called Pair Programming, full of complaints.
+But I find this usually due to a lack of understanding and improper…
 tags:
-  - Programming
+- engineering
 cover: "/assets/images/covers/pairing.png"
 ---

 I often read tweets, threads and posts about a weird practice called **Pair Programming**, full of complaints.
 But I find this usually due to a lack of understanding and improper implementation.
 I'd like to clarify why those complaints are misleading and why you shouldn't write pair programming off completely.